wallarm/product-documentation/include/waf/installation/connect-waf-and-cloud-4.6.md

 The Wallarm filtering node interacts with the Wallarm Cloud.
-When connecting the filtering node to the Cloud, you can achieve the following:

-* Provide filtering node with the access to the Wallarm Console's API.
-* See the node in the Wallarm Console UI.
-* Set the node name, under which it will be displayed in the Wallarm Console UI.
-* Put the node into the appropriate **node group** (used to logically organize nodes in UI).
+You need to connect the node to the Cloud.
+When connecting, you can set the node name, under which it will be displayed in the Wallarm Console UI and put the node into the appropriate **node group** (used to logically organize nodes in UI).

-This can be done using one of the tokens:
+![!API tokens vs node tokens][img-grouped-nodes]

+To provide the node with access, you need to generate a token on the Cloud side and specify it on the machine with the node packages.

+There are the following token types available:

 * [API token][api-token] with `Deploy` role - use this token when:

     * The Wallarm node will scale in your infrastructure, while the number of node groups is not known in advance (node groups will be constantly added/removed).
-    * You need to control the lifecycle of the token (you can specify the expiration date of API tokens).
+    * You need to control the lifecycle of the token (you can specify the expiration date or disable API tokens which makes them more secure).

 * [Node token][node-token] - use this token when:

     * You do not plan to automatically scale the node (for example, DEB/ RPM).
     * You know in advance what node groups will be presented.
 Use **Nodes** → **Create node** to create and name the node group, then use group's token for every node you want to include.

-    ![!API tokens vs node tokens][img-grouped-nodes]
+!!! info "Autoscaling support"
+    Both token types support the node autoscaling feature available in some clouds/installation variants.

-To connect the filtering node to the Cloud:
+To generate a token and connect the node to the Cloud:

 1. If the [postanalytics module installed separately][install-postanalytics-instr]:

     1. Copy the node token generated during the separate postanalytics module installation.
-    1. Proceed to the 5th step (node token variant) in the list below.
+    1. Proceed to the 3rd step (node token variant) in the list below.
 It is **recommended** to use one token for the node processing initial traffic and for the node performing postanalysis.
 1. Make sure that your Wallarm account has the **Administrator** role enabled in Wallarm Console.

     You can check mentioned settings by navigating to the users list in the [US Cloud](https://us1.my.wallarm.com/settings/users) or [EU Cloud](https://my.wallarm.com/settings/users).

     ![!User list in Wallarm console][img-wl-console-users]
-1. Register node using token of the appropriate type:
+1. Connect node using token of the appropriate type:

     === "API token"